Also in this section

-Percentage of long term care (default) or designated supportive living (click toggle to compare) residents readmitted to the hospital within seven days of discharge. (see data dictionary)
+Percentage of long term care (LTC), or designated supportive living (DSL), residents readmitted to the hospital within seven days of discharge. (see data dictionary)

 Data courtesy of Alberta Health Services and Alberta Health

 Understanding “residents readmitted into acute care within seven days of discharge”